 ConvNet is a sequence of layers, and every layer of a ConvNet transforms one volume of activations to another through a differentiable function.
 We use three main types of layers to build ConvNet architectures: Convolutional Layer, Pooling Layer, and Fully-Connected Layer.
 We will stack these layers to form a full ConvNet architecture.
-The layers of a ConvNet have neurons arranged in 3 dimensions: width, height, depth.
+The layers of a ConvNet have neurons arranged in 3 dimensions: width, height, and depth.
 The depth here refers to the third dimension of an activation volume.

 The Conv layer is the core building block of a Convolutional Network that does most of the computational heavy lifting.
 Three hyperparameters control the size of the output volume: depth, stride, and zero-padding.

-The depth corresponds to the number of filters we would like to use, each filter look for something different in the input.
-For example, if the first Convolutional Layer takes as input the raw image, then different neurons along the depth dimension may activate in presence of various oriented edges, or blobs of color.
+The depth corresponds to the number of filters we would like to use, each filter looks for something different in the input.
+For example, if the first Convolutional Layer takes as input the raw image, then different neurons along the depth dimension may activate in the presence of various oriented edges, or blobs of color.

 Second, we must specify the stride with which we slide the filter.
 When the stride is 1 then we move the filters one pixel at a time.
 When the stride is 2 then the filters jump 2 pixels at a time as we slide them around.
 This will produce smaller output volumes spatially.